brillout/goldpage/readme.md

 **Example**

-Example showcasing SSR; the page is:
+SSR showcase; the page is:
  - interactive &mdash; the user can modify the state of a counter.
  - Server-side rendered &mdash; the content of the page is rendered to HTML, such as "brillout/awesome-react-components".